fowler13ian/info500.final.project/README.md

 ### Activating RENV: accessing necessary packages

-To download/update the packages necessary to render the report, input the __*make install*__ command into the terminal
+To download/update the packages necessary to render the report, input the __"make install"__ command into the terminal

 ### Rendering the Report